tur-nr/react-console/README.md

 # React Console

-A reconciler for rendering components to the browser's console, because why not?
+A reconciler for rendering components to the browser's console, because why not.

 ```jsx
 import React from "react";